waseem567/waseem567/README.md

-# 👨‍💻 Software Engineer @ Nutrifactor
+# 👨‍💻 Software Engineer @ Netixsol

 ## Hi there! 👋

 I’m a **MERN Stack Engineer** specializing in building scalable web applications.
 Passionate about **Node.js, Express, MongoDB, GraphQL, and React with TypeScript**.
-Currently working at **Nutrifactor**.
+Currently working at **Netixsol**.

 > **"Building isn't just about writing code—it's about creating scalable solutions that perform, adapt, and evolve."**